tomzy-ba/trb100/content/posts/life-plans.md

 +++

 - Complete a computer science access course
-- Do a foundation year for maths at a university
 - Then go on to do my computer science undergraduate

+which universities look good?
+- Bristol seems really cool
+- Warwick (requires a foundation year)
+- Sheffield
+-